DrHenchman/uhc-pack/README.md

 ## License

-UHC Pack - Ultra Hardcore for Minecraft 1.15+ Copyright (C) 2020  DrHenchman
+UHC Pack - Ultra Hardcore for Minecraft Java Edition Copyright (C) 2020  DrHenchman

 This program is free software: you can redistribute it and/or modify